 DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE Max Frequency Maximum frequency allowed.
 Parameter value cannot be set lower than MINIMUM FREQ .
 60/5/300 Min Frequency Minimum output frequency allowed except during startup ramp.
 When SUBMERSIBLE PUMP parameter is enabled, frequency will ramp from stop to minimum frequency in one second.
 Important in protecting thrust bearing in submersible pumps.
 30/5/120 Time in seconds from MIN FREQUENCY to MAX FREQUENCY .
 Ramp speed is linear.
 Startup Ramp Time In constant pressure, INTEGRAL GAIN will override this value.
 Increasing INTEGRAL GAIN will reduce error constant so ramp time is closer to STARTUP RAMP TIME value.
 Decreasing INTEGRAL GAIN will extend ramp time.
 12/1/120 Shutdown Ramp Time Time in seconds from MAX FREQUENCY to MIN FREQUENCY .
 Ramp time is linear.
 Factory default setting enables the COAST TO STOP parameter which disables the SHUTDOWN RAMP parameter.
-5/1/120 SD002: 9/3/11 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.
-SD003: 11/3/13 SD005: 18/3/22 Submersible Pump ENABLE THIS FEATURE WITH SUMBERSIBLE PUMPS.
+5/1/120 DXLM002: 9/3/11 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.
+DXLM003: 11/3/13 DXLM005: 18/3/22 Submersible Pump ENABLE THIS FEATURE WITH SUMBERSIBLE PUMPS.
 Frequency will ramp from stop to the MIN FREQUENCY value in one second.
 Submersible pumps suffer damage to the thrust bearing if operated below 30 Hz for more than 1 second.
 YES = one second ramp time from stop to minimum frequency NO = linear ramp time from stop to maximum frequency.
 Minimum frequency is still observed while the motor is running.
 Default: Yes Drive faults when output current goes below the set value (dry well protection).
-SD002: 0/0/9 Dry Well Current If using the Constant Pressure wizard to program Overcurrent, Dry Well Current will be set to 60% of the Overcurrent value.
-SD003: 0/0/11 Note: Fluctuating voltage can change motor currents without any change in power consumption.
-SD005: 0/0/19 Switching Frequency Switching frequency of the IGBT inverter module.
+DXLM002: 0/0/9 Dry Well Current Note: Fluctuating voltage can change motor currents without any change in power consumption.
+DXLM003: 0/0/11 DXLM005: 0/0/19 Switching Frequency Switching frequency of the IGBT inverter module.
 Must be at or above 4 kHz if using a sine filter.
 3k/2k/8k Coast to Stop Selects between coast to stop or ramp to stop.
 Ramp profile is controlled by parameter SHUTDOWN RAMP .
 NO = ramp to stop, YES = coast to stop Default: Yes GND Fault Detect Fault Sensitivity Detects a fault between any output line and earth.
 Sensitivity to fault detection is adjustable to avoid nuisance trips.
 Parameter is disabled by default.
 Lower value equals lower sensitivity to fault detection.
 Disabled/1/9